wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/understand-the-flow.md

 To achieve this, "leads to" type edges can be configured in three ways: `default`, `require` and `forbid`.

 * __Default__: If an edge is of type default, it will try to activate the target node.
 [Look at the example](https://wanderer.ai/builder/?flow=https%3A%2F%2Fraw.githubusercontent.com%2Fwanderer-ai%2Fwanderer-flows%2Fmaster%2Fdocs%2Fdefault_edge_logic.json)
-* __Require__: Edges of type require will hold back the activation of the target node until all edges of this type have been traversed.
+* __Require__: Edges of type require will hold back the activation of the target node until all incomming edges of this type have been traversed.
 [Look at the example](https://wanderer.ai/builder/?flow=https%3A%2F%2Fraw.githubusercontent.com%2Fwanderer-ai%2Fwanderer-flows%2Fmaster%2Fdocs%2Frequired_edge_logic.json)
 * __Forbid__: However, if a node is reached by a forbidden edge, its activation is always suppressed.
 [Look at the example](https://wanderer.ai/builder/?flow=https%3A%2F%2Fraw.githubusercontent.com%2Fwanderer-ai%2Fwanderer-flows%2Fmaster%2Fdocs%2Fforbidden_edge_logic.json)

 ## Beating heart